pingcap/docs/optimistic-transaction.md

 This document introduces the principles of TiDB's optimistic transaction model and related features.

 TiDB uses the optimistic transaction model by default.
-In TiDB's optimistic transaction model, the two-phase commit begins only after the transaction is committed.
+In TiDB's optimistic transaction model, for write-write conflicts, the two-phase commit begins only when the transaction is committed.

 > **Note:**
 >